Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/YouSim; Explore The Multiverse of Identity.md

 ![[yousim_memetic_hazard.png]]

 ([Sign-up for updates here](https://plasticlabs.typeform.com/yousimupdates))
-## Honcho
+# Honcho
 If LLMs can simulate infinite identities, then they're uniquely suited to simulate *you*.
-You in any moment, setting, frame of mind contained in the complexity that is [[ARCHIVED; User State is State of the Art|your ever changing identity]].  ^25b167
+You in any moment, setting, frame of mind contained in the complexity that is [[ARCHIVED; User State is State of the Art|your ever-changing identity]].  ^25b167

 If you're building an AI app, that's the level of personalization now possible.
-But you've got your vertical specific tasks to focus on, going down this clearly wacky identity rabbit hole to would be redundant and inefficient.
+But you've got your vertical-specific tasks to focus on, going down this clearly wacky identity rabbit hole to would be redundant and inefficient.

 Join >100 projects already on the [private beta waitlist](https://plasticlabs.typeform.com/honchobeta) for [[ARCHIVED; Announcing Honcho's Private Beta|Honcho's self-improving user memory]].